What is Turmeric?

 Chemical Composition:

 Chemically, turmeric has at least 20 molecules that are anti-biotic, 14 known cancer preventatives, 12 anti-tumor, 12 anti-inflammatory, and 10 different anti-oxidants.
 It is used to test acidity and alkalinity.
-While testing, it turns brown to reddish-brown in alkaline solutions, with transition between pH of 7.4 and 9.2.
+While testing, it turns brown to reddish-brown in alkaline solutions, transitioning between a pH of 7.4 and 9.2.
 Etymologically, it is also a wealthy source of Vitamin C, Magnesium, and Potassium.
-Additionally, turmeric possesses 3 active phytochemicals, known as curcuminoids, collectively referred as “Curcumin”, which is bright orange flavonoid, well-regarded for its antioxidant properties.
+Additionally, turmeric possesses 3 active phytochemicals, known as curcuminoids, collectively referred to as “Curcumin,” a bright orange flavonoid, well-regarded for its antioxidant properties.Chemical Composition of Turmeric

 Ethnic/Cultural & Traditional Info

-In western cultures, it is utilized as a coloring agent in processed foods including:
+In Western cultures, it is utilized as a coloring agent in processed foods, including:

 Bioavailability (absorption) of Turmeric curcumin